FrejMellberg/FrejMellberg/README.md

 * Studying Software development at Nackademin, specializing in IoT and Embedded Systems
 * Tinkering with Raspberries and Arduinos
-* Love programming things that moves
+* Enjoy programming things that moves
+* Discovering frontend ain't that bad